Lasse27/BetterCovenants-DS3/README.md

 - The creation of the mod was made possible through the use of existing modding tools, as well as the collaboration of various members of the community.

 ### *License*
-- The mod is released under [insert your license here, if applicable].
+- The mod is released under MIT License.
 Please respect the work and the guidelines of the modding community when using or redistributing this mod.